yuriyshyyan/k8s-nginx-manifest/README.md

 This repository is an assessment turn in for Ryan at AWeber

+The results can be located at COMMANDS.md as well as http://aweber.yuriys.net

 The properties of this assessment are as follows.\
 Write a Kubernetes manifest to deploy nginx.
 The configuration must meet the following requirements: